denpo1022/Using-Morphological-Filter-to-detect-missing-teeth-from-gears/README.md

     (h) Subtracting it from the sampling ring leaves only the defects, which are dilated by structure element **defect_cue**.

-5. Show the output images.
+5. Mark the defected gears using red rectangles on the output images.

 ## Example figures